codebearsteam/daily-log/20170711_week1_update.md

 * Mails: The subjects of emails in general, and in rails in particular, is also brand new for us.
 We started reading Rails [Action Mailer Guide](http://guides.rubyonrails.org/action_mailer_basics.html) and the related [documentation](http://api.rubyonrails.org/) in order to get familiar with the subject, [Rails-cast video](https://www.youtube.com/watch?v=OI-m0wbmf8A) was also helpful.

 [Issue #6559](https://github.com/diaspora/diaspora/issues/6559): While learning, we started to look at our first issue.
-We located the code that need to be fixed for this issue in app\mailers\notification_mailers\base.rb, lines 35-40.
+We located the code that need to be fixed for this issue in app\mailers\notification_mailers\base.rb, lines 35-42.
 We located the related test in spec\mailers\notifier_spec.rb.
 We realized there is a bit of a gap between the issue description and the code.
 We will ask our mentor about that or on the Diaspora IRC channel.

+One more thing we have learned from the contribution guide is this nice [blog post](https://opensource.com/life/15/2/4-tips-breaking-open-source-community) about contributing to an OS project.